 Situated amidst nature, the village of Alchi makes for a scenic location.
 It is a place where tourists can experience and closely observe monastic life.
 The village also has a few places for overnight stay.

 The village of Alchi experiences extreme climatic conditions.
-It suffers freeing winters but has pleasant summers.
+It suffers freezing winters but has pleasant summers.
 The place receives rainfall all through the year and temperatures in summer can plummet during the nights.
-The Best time to visit Alchi is between June and September.
+The best time to visit Alchi is between June and September.